Half-Shot/half-shot.github.io/content/blog/leafpipe/index.md

 +++
-title = "Pipes to Lights"
+title = "Leafpipe"
-description = "Pretty lights from beep boops" date = 2023-12-04
+description = "Turning lots and lots of audio/visual into pretty stimuli" date = 2023-12-04
 [taxonomies]
 categories = ["hacking", "rust", "audio", "video", "rgb", "leafpipe"]
 +++

-A few years ago after moving into a flat, I was staring at a white wall.
-A friend of mine suggested that the wall really could do with some RGB lights, and being the sort of person who is naturally attracted to flashy rainbows...I went and purchased [Nanoleaf](https://nanoleaf.me) lights.
+A few years ago after moving into a flat, I was staring at a white wall (I presume this isn't unique to the UK, walls are always boring and white).
+A friend of mine suggested that the wall really could do with some RGB lights, and being the sort of person who is naturally attracted to flashy rainbows...I went and purchased some [Nanoleaf](https://nanoleaf.me) lights.

 Nanoleaf make "Shapes" panels which are neat little diffuse LED hexagons, that can be connected like LEGO to each other.
 You can stick them to walls and make the prettiest of displays.

+{{ figure(
+    src="/blog/leafpipe/nanoleaf.webp",
+    href="/blog/leafpipe/nanoleaf.webp",
+    caption="Marketing impression of how you are meant to arrange your lights.
+Totally not my wall!
+Image: © Nanoleaf", alt="A picture of some hexagonal Nanoleaf Shape lights against a wall.")
+}}

-However, there is one feature that **sucks**.
-The audio-driven panel effects.
+*However*.
+There is one feature that **sucks**: the audio-driven panel effects.

 Although you can arrange the panels nicely and apply some pretty effects to music, they process audio though a built-in microphone (so the quality is a bit crap).
 There is no video feed for them, so they cannot adapt to any inputs